NamDinhRobotics/proSLAM/README.md

 ---
 ### How do I check if it works? ###
 1) download the `KITTI Sequence 00` into a folder on your computer: https://drive.google.com/open?id=0ByaBRAPfmgEqdXhJRmktQ2lsMEE (2.8GB)

----
 2) launch a terminal in that folder and uncompress the tarball:

     tar -xzvf 00.tar.gz

 The folder should now contain 4 files (.txt) and 1 folder (.txt.d) plus the tarball 00.tar.gz

----
 3) run the system directly in the folder (`rosrun` is used for convenience only, the binary can also be launched normally with `./app`):

     rosrun srrg_proslam app 00.txt -use-gui

-Two windows will pop up - "input: images" (OpenCV), "output: map" (OpenGL)
+Two windows will pop up - "input: images" (OpenCV), "output: map" (OpenGL) - **all controls are handled in the "output: map" window**

----
 4) press `[Space]` on the "output: map" window to toggle between automatic processing and stepwise (press `[ARROW_UP]` for stepping) mode

----
 5) press `[H]` to view the available commands for the "output: map" viewer (Number keys `1`-`8`)

----
 6) press `[Esc]` to terminate the system prematurely

 ---
+### Quantitative result evaluation ###
-7) to see the raw system performance simply launch srrg_proslam without any parameters other than the input dataset:
+To see the raw system performance on KITTI simply launch srrg_proslam without any parameters other than the input dataset:

     rosrun srrg_proslam app 00.txt

-After a complete run we can evaluate the KITTI error statistics by calling:
+After a complete run we evaluate the `KITTI error statistics` by calling:

-    rosrun srrg_proslam kitti_evaluate_odometry trajectory.txt 00_gt.txt 00.txt
+    rosrun srrg_proslam kitti_evaluate_odometry trajectory_kitti.txt 00_gt.txt 00.txt

+To see the raw system performance on EuRoC simply launch srrg_proslam without any parameters other than the input dataset:

+    rosrun srrg_proslam app MH_01_easy.txt

+After a complete run we evaluate the `EuRoC RMSE` by calling:

+    rosrun srrg_proslam trajectory_analyzer -tum trajectory_tum.txt -asl mav0/state_groundtruth_estimate0/data.csv

 ---
 ### Pre-formatted datasets ###
  - `KITTI Sequence 00`: https://drive.google.com/open?id=0ByaBRAPfmgEqdXhJRmktQ2lsMEE (2.8GB)
  - `KITTI Sequence 01`: https://drive.google.com/open?id=0ByaBRAPfmgEqN19hTUJjRG9XV3M (0.7GB)
  - `KITTI Sequence 04`: https://drive.google.com/open?id=0ByaBRAPfmgEqOEhEdEdLcUJUMlE (0.2GB)